 My child has never attended Sportrock camp before, what’s an average camp day like?

 The children arrive for camp at 9am and check-in with our staff.
 They begin the day with a warm-up exercise, followed by stretching and a team building activity.
 They then spend the morning working on technique ex. knot craft, foot work.
 This varies depending on which camp they are enrolled in.
 We break for lunch around 12pm and then play a camp-wide game such as Capture the Flag.
 The afternoon is spent climbing - either Top Roping or Bouldering.
 Additional games and activities are incorporated throughout the day.

-How do I know which camp is right for my child?
+How do I know which summer camp is right for my child?

 Our rock climbing camps are divided by both age and experience level so that everyone can find the right fit!
 If you are not sure if they will like camp, Day Camp is a great way to introduce them to the Sportrock camp experience.
 If your child is new to climbing, try our Approach Camp where they can learn basic rock climbing skills.
 If they have had some climbing experience, First Ascent Camp would be a good fit.
 Already belay certified at Sportrock and an experienced climber, then try Summit Camp to take it to the next level.
 If you still can’t decide, email us – we are happy to help you find the perfect camp for your child!

 The website says that Belay Certification is required for First Ascent and Summit Camp – what does that mean?